Stick-Package-Manager/lite/README.md

 </div>

 ## **Disclaimer**
-Stick is still in active development and is **not yet ready for use**.
+Stick Lite is still in active development and is **not yet ready for use**.
 While this repository already includes the README, documentation, and other project files, the package manager itself is currently inaccessible and incomplete.

 | Feature                  | Stick | Lite |